Public Beaches In Cozumel

 Are Beaches in Cozumel Public?

-Yes, every beach in Cozumel is technically public by Mexican federal law but that doesn’t mean you can just walk onto it, keep reading.
+Yes, every beach in Cozumel is technically public by Mexican federal law but that doesn’t mean you can just walk onto it.
+There are a few remaining beaches that have free public access.
 No person or entity can own the sand or water extending from the ocean up to the highest tide line (approx 20ft) it’s federal public property.

 This means you have the legal right to walk, swim, and sunbathe on this strip of sand anywhere on the island.
 This universal public right is a crucial fact for visitors to know, but it’s only part of the truth.

-Generally, no, many of the most desirable beaches are not “free” for the purpose visitors accessing them how you would think.
-There are Free beaches with Public access, you just have to know where to look.
+Free beaches with Public access, such as Chen Rio or Playa Casitas can be a great experience, you just have to know where to look.
+Don’t worry I’ll give you all the details here.
 But, remember public and free are different.
 Before I tell you about the beaches let me clear up the confusion.

 West side of Cozumel beach